 At any given time, TRE may have contracts that have been written but have not yet incepted (i.e. the cover has not yet commenced).
-For example, a contract that was bound on 27 December 2023 which incepts on 1 January 2024 would be included within legally obliged unincepted business at 31 December 2023.
+For example, a contract that was bound on 27 December of the prior year which incepts on 1 January of the current year would be included within legally obliged unincepted business at 31 December of the prior year.